Laird Superfood Mushroom Coffee is a delicious blend of coffee beans and “functional” mushrooms that supports overall well-being and vitality.

 That’s just the coffee formulas, too.
 They also have protein blends, cacao blends, latte blends, shots, skincare, and so much more.
 Reasonably priced for what you get, I will never stop recommending Four Sigmatic to anyone who needs a quality mushroom supplement.

 Laird Superfood Mushroom Coffee Dosage, Packaging, And Pricing

-When you receive your Laird Superfood Mushroom Coffee, it comes in a typical coffee blend pouch.
+When you receive your Laird Superfood Mushroom Coffee, it comes in a sleek coffee blend pouch.
 The Medium Roast and Dark Roast formulas have different packaging designs, though.

-The Medium Roast is mostly orange on the front and back, but does have some brown on the bottom and sides.
+The Medium Roast is orange mainly on the front and back but does have some brown on the bottom and sides.
 The name of the supplement, as well as the highlights of the supplement, are found on the front.
 The back has limited text and images, while the sides have more information about the coffee.

-The Dark Roast packaging is a little more modern and sleek.
-It’s all-black with a label on the front and back.
-The labels are similar to the Medium Roast packaging, but much smaller and less busy.
+The Dark Roast packaging is a bit different.
+It’s orange as well but has more brown on the front.
+The labels are similar to the Medium Roast packaging but much smaller and less busy.

-There’s 500mg of mushroom blend in each serving, meaning less than 200mg of each one — which isn’t a whole lot.
+There’s 500mg of mushroom blend in each serving, meaning less than 200mg of each, which isn’t a lot.

 The bags are 12oz and should last around three weeks to a month when taking one serving daily.